 What Kids Need: Hope

-Talk with your kids about their dreams and never dismiss them as unrealistic or impossible.
+Please talk with your kids about their dreams and never dismiss them as unrealistic or impossible.
 Tell them your goals and what happened to them.
 Did you succeed?
 Why or why not?
-Share your stories with them, and encourage them to dream and share their stories.
+Please share your stories with them, and encourage them to dream and share their stories.
 Instead of using discouraging words such as, “It won’t work” or “You can’t do that, look at you.”
 Use, “try it, I’ll help you” or “Why not, there are people that make a good living doing that; let’s find them together.”
 It creates an instant bond, something that you both can look forward to and talk about often.

 Yours for Better Parenting,